AdonayTeshome/CC-documentation/README.md

 ## Project Status

-A Proof-of-concept protocol and reference server implementation were created in 2020 (now deprecated).
+A Proof-of-concept Protocol and reference server implementation were created in 2020 (now deprecated).
 A beta release is under active development.

 ### Project traction
 Two wider projects support the Credit Commons Protocol